 If you’re vegan, vegetarian, or just veering into a plant-based diet and you don’t have coconut milk at the ready, get with the program!
-It’s not only satisfyingly filling and creamy (without any dairy), but chock-full of healthy fats and antioxidants.
+It’s not only satisfyingly filling and creamy (without any dairy) — it also contains inflammation-busting antioxidants.

-Even if you’re a carnivore, it’s ubiquitous in many iconic meaty Asian, Oceanian, and African dishes.
-You’d be remiss to be stocked with coconut milk and not have an ample supply of curry paste and/or powder too.
+Even if you’re a carnivore, you can still be a fan.
+Coconut milk is ubiquitous in many iconic meaty Asian, Oceanian, and African dishes.
+You’d be remiss to stock up on coconut milk and not have an ample supply of curry paste or powder too.
 The two go together like peanut butter and jelly.
-As an added bonus, both are shelf stable (just be sure to refrigerate curry paste after opening).

 And the desserts.
 Oh, the desserts!

-Unlike coconut water, the liquid that accumulates in the cavity of the fruit, coconut milk is made from the flesh, which itself is a build-up of solidified water that accumulates as it ripens.
-The skin is removed, the flesh is shredded and simmered in hot water, then strained.
+Unlike coconut water, the liquid that accumulates in the cavity of the fruit, coconut milk is made from the flesh of the coconut fruit — which itself is a build-up of solidified water that accumulates as it ripens.
+The skin is removed and the flesh is shredded and simmered in hot water, then strained.

-We have even more coconut milk recipes, but unlock the sweet and savory keys of coconut milk with some of our favorites below:
+We’ve got coconut milk recipes for days, but unlock the sweet and savory keys of this tropical milk with some of our favorites below.

 Coconut milk and green curry paste lay the flavor foundation to this classic Thai curry, but fish sauce pulls a funky assist.
-Beyond the chicken thighs the fiery and filling dish calls for cilantro, green beans, bell pepper, and scallions but feel free to add a mix of whatever veggies you have on hand.
-Get our Thai Green Curry Chicken Thighs recipe.
+Beyond the chicken thighs, the fiery and filling dish calls for cilantro, green beans, bell pepper, and scallions (but feel free to add a mix of whatever veggies you have on hand).

-Add a tropical touch to boring old rice.
-The starchy and ever-so-slightly sweet foundation of many a savory takeout order, it’s worth nailing down the basics of this humble dish.
-Once you achieve mastery of our Coconut Rice recipe, try your hand at nasi lemak, the fragrant, multi-layered Malaysian breakfast staple prepared with dried anchovies and a spicy sambal on a base of the deliciously rich rice.
+Tired of plain cereal to start the day?
+Try your hand at nasi lemak, the fragrant, multi-layered Malaysian breakfast staple.
+It’s prepared with dried anchovies and a spicy sambal on a base of deliciously rich, coconut-scented rice.

+Well, hello, halo!
 These frozen stunners, inspired by the popular Filipino dessert halo-halo, are paleo-friendly, vegan, dairy-free, and Instagrammable to the nth degree.
-Ube (purple yam) is on top, coconut milk takes the bottom, while a host of goodies are studded throughout the popsicle.
-Get our Halo Halo Ice Pops recipe.
+Ube (purple yam) is on top, coconut milk takes the bottom, while a host of add-ins are studded throughout the popsicle.